envitronicslab/Soil_Water_Prediction/README.md

 - **Water Content:** Linear Regression, Random Forest Regressor, and Gradient Boosting Regressor demonstrated good performance, while Decision Tree Regressor and SVR struggled.
 - **Water Potential:** RandomForestRegressor consistently outperformed other models, suggesting its suitability for predicting water potential.
-- **Neural Networks:** Both the scikit-learn MLPRegressor and the custom TensorFlow neural network struggled with both water content and water potential prediction.

-**Further Analysis:**

-- The underperformance of the neural network models might be attributed to factors like hyperparameter tuning, data quality, or model complexity.
-- Experimentation with different architectures, hyperparameters, and feature engineering techniques could potentially improve the performance of the neural networks.
-- Consider exploring other machine learning algorithms or combining multiple models (ensembling) to achieve better results.

 ## Analyzing Model Performance: Daily vs. Late Morning Microclimate Data